Environmental Engineering (CERT)

 - Civil and Environmental Engineering

 - Chemical Engineering

 This is a certificate program, not a degree program.
 The Graduate Certificate in Environmental Engineering is awarded while completing the graduate degree program (MEng, MS, or PhD) at Speed School of Engineering.

 Admission to the Speed School of Engineering division of higher studies (MEng) or the graduate school (MS or PhD) in Engineering.

 All admission applications for the graduate certificate program shall include the following:

 - Application fee;

-- A baccalaureate degree (or equivalent) from an accredited institution or current enrollment in an undergraduate Speed School program.
+- A baccalaureate degree (or equivalent) from an accredited institution or current enrollment in a graduate Speed School program.

 All students enrolled in a graduate certificate program are expected to make steady and satisfactory progress toward the completion of the certificate.
 Students who are not enrolled for a period of more than 12 months will be considered to have withdrawn from the certificate program.
 Students who seek to return after such a period of time must contact the graduate program director.